istio/istio.io/content/en/news/2019/announcing-1.4/_index.md

 {{< relnote >}}

-Istio 1.4 continues our efforts at improving the user experience in Istio, with a focus on simplification.
+Istio 1.4 continues our efforts at improving the Istio user experience, with a focus on simplification.
 We've also continued to add features that improve the performance and experience of running Istio.